NiranjanNR/Cook-Mate/README.md

-# Creating a platform for sharing and viewing cooking Recipes
+# Creating an app for viewing and creating cooking recipes

 This app helps you view recipes as shown here, and you can view it in detail once you click "Cook This"